semgrep/semgrep-docs/docs/semgrep-appsec-platform/jira.md

 If you opt for a drop-down or a checkbox issue type field, verify that:

-* There are no misspellings
+* There are no misspellings.
 * No valid options are missing.
 If your drop-down or checkbox issue type is missing the `Medium` option, Jira cannot create tickets for medium-severity findings.

 ## Create tickets